 First, we have the American alligator, which is found in the southern part of the USA.
 This includes everything from North Carolina to Texas.

 Then, we have the Chinese Alligator, which is found in the region that runs along Eastern China’s Yangtze River.
 Chinese alligators are shy and don’t often reveal themselves.
 Plus, the rapid progress in that region has led to a drop in their numbers as well.
 So, it’s harder to spot the now.

 American alligators are larger than their Chinese counterparts.
 For example, the average American alligator can grow up to 13 feet and weigh almost 800 pounds.
 The Chinese alligator, on the other hand, doesn’t cross 7 feet and reaches a maximum weight of 300 pounds.

 Now that you know a thing or two about alligators, we’re pretty sure you would want to see them up close.
 But, how can one do that, you ask?
 Well, it’s quite simple really.
 All you need to do is sign up for an alligator tour.
-It is basically an airboat tours that take you through the swamps, marshes and mangroves of the Everglades to get you as close as possible to real alligators.
+It is basically airboat tours that take you through the swamps, marshes, and mangroves of the Everglades to get you as close as possible to real alligators.